Compton Village Fete Saturday 17 May, from 12 noon to 4.30pm

 Les Amities Francaises

-On Thursday 20 March, from 7.30pm until 9pm Les Amitiés Françaises’ guest speaker, Vincent Raymond-Barker, will explain (in French) how the Parisian railway stations have been portrayed in history, art, songs and cinema.
+On Thursday 17 April, from 7.30pm until 9pm Les Amitiés Françaises’ guest speaker, Brigitte Whiteing, will talk about Madagascar, an island country in the Indian Ocean.
 Les Amitiés Françaises is part of a thriving French circle and always welcomes new members and visitors.
 To find out more, visit www.amitiesfrancaisesgodalming.com.
 Talks take place at the Wilfrid Noyce Community Centre, Oglethorpe Hall, Crown Court Car Park, Godalming, GU7 1DY.

 • Muddy Church is on the first Sunday of every month (except school holidays) at 10.30am.